Skip to content

 Complete commercial lifetime + typically 5 to 10 years after end of production.
 PTCRB and operators may request access to test reports, IMEI traceability, and firmware revision history.

-What happens with PTCRB test plan evolutions?
+What happens with PTCRB requirement evolutions?

 Sources & references